 2016 Durlston Country Park Swanage.

-2017 was a great year and I had a one man show at the Tobacco Factory in Bristol and made 26 work in progress Moomin Models for Moomin Valley, a new series to be out in the near future.
+2017 was a great year and I had a one man show at the Tobacco Factory in Bristol and made 26 work in progress Moomin Models for Moomin Valley.

 Zennor Box by Edward Phelps April 2014